 What do I do when the service is over?

-There’s a blessing, given by the priest, at the end of the service.
-After the blessing the priest walks down the centre aisle and a postlude on the organ follows.
+At the end of the service there’s a blessing given by the priest.
+After the blessing the priest walks down the centre aisle, followed by a postlude on the organ.

-Once the music is completed, everyone’s invited to share coffee, tea, goodies and conversation in the parish hall, located only a short walk away from the church.
-Just follow the group along the path through the cemetery or ask a greeter to take you with them.
+Once the final is played, everyone’s invited to share coffee, tea, goodies and conversation in the parish hall, located only a short walk away from the church.
+Just follow the group along the path through the cemetery or ask a greeter to take you.

 Do you have special services?

 Communion is celebrated every Sunday.
-There are special services for Christmas, Holy Week, Easter and at other times.
+We celebrate Christmas, Holy Week, Easter and other times with special services.

-We also hold special services, which happen seasonally, such as Lessons and Carols and The Blessing of the Animals.
+Seasonal special services include Lessons and Carols and The Blessing of the Animals for example.

 Baptisms occur throughout the year during regular Sunday morning services and are arranged in conversation with the priest.
-Weddings and funerals are arranged with the priest.
+Weddings and funerals are also arranged with the priest directly.

 How is St. Philip’s funded?